 Alternatives to the Validated Assessment Program

-The RBA has also added a modular approach to auditing and assessing a facility, to provide users with flexibility, efficiency, and cost-savings when more comprehensive audits are unnecessary.
+The RBA has also added a modular approach to assessing a facility, to provide users with flexibility, efficiency, and cost-savings when more comprehensive assessments are unnecessary.
 The service is called a Customized Assessment and is completely in the control of the requestor.

 For more about how members fulfill their membership requirements in regards to auditing, please visit the RBA membership page.